 Students must refer to the information available on the special requirements outlined below.
 It is the responsibility of the student to ensure they have the correct documentation.

-The Faculty recommends that all students accept responsibility for having up-to-date immunisations before commencing this course.
-Recommended immunisations include diphtheria, tetanus, polio, measles, mumps, rubella, tuberculosis and hepatitis B. Information available at http://www.med.monash.edu.au/current/immunisation.
+The faculty recommends that all students accept responsibility for having up-to-date immunisations before commencing this course.
+Recommended immunisations include diphtheria, tetanus, polio, measles, mumps, rubella, tuberculosis and hepatitis B. Refer to the faculty's Immunisation and infection riskImmunisation and infection risk (http://www.med.monash.edu.au/current/immunisation) page in this Handbook.

 This course provides opportunities for students to undertake off-campus fieldwork placements.
 In the fieldwork setting students will have an opportunity to apply theory to practice under supervision.
-Attendance is mandatory for the fieldwork component of each unit.
+Attendance is mandatory for the fieldwork component of these units.

 Where a student's skill or knowledge is found to be inadequate, access to the fieldwork component of the unit will be denied.
 A student may be withdrawn from a fieldwork practicum if required skills and knowledge are deemed inadequate, or on other grounds deemed appropriate by the head of school.